MojosBeans100/CI-MS5-loveplants/README.md

 - Font Awesome (https://fontawesome.com/)
 Font awesome was used to provide the relevant fonts/icons for the website

-### Skywatch
-The Skywatch API provides access to satellite data.
-The full scope of the API can be found [here](https://api-docs.skywatch.co/).

-A secret key was required to access the API.
-This secret key is found in the eny.py file, and therefore is never committed to Github.
-The secret key was also input to the Confiv Vars in Heroku for the deployed site.
-The same secret key is used for each user on the site.

-The account was limited to a developer's account, and therefore only free data is accessible.
-This limits the parameters of the API to only return free images.
-The form fields in the Create a Pipeline form validate the values strenuously to ensure users cannot access purchased imagery.

-The API is very in-depth and there are many [additional features](#additional-features) which the developer could add to the project on another iteration.

-### Mapbox
-The Mapbox API was used to render the selectable map for the user to draw an AOI.
-This uses a public key, as it is only the 'free' version.
-This public key is also set in the env.py file and input to the Confiv Vars in Heroku.

-There are also many [additional features](#additional-features) which could be added to this map feature.

 [Back to top](#spaceport)

 # Testing